DKMitt/reactjs16/README.md

 # React.JS 16

-A look at some of the new features with React.JS 16 (aka React Fiber) a better working understanding with Components, using Props, working with State, Inline Conditionals & Basic Events, and LifeCycle Methods.
+To take a look at some of the new features with React.JS 16 (aka React Fiber) a better working understanding with Components, using Props, working with State, Inline Conditionals & Basic Events, and LifeCycle Methods.